 1. Do you believe that Black Lives Matter?
 No more than any other lives.

 2. What are your thoughts on gender and sexual orientation?
 Gender is a property of nouns and pronouns—but not living organisms.
-Proper sexual orientation is the acceptance of the fact one’s sex as determined by one’s DNA.
+Proper sexual orientation is the acceptance of the fact of one’s sex as determined by one’s DNA.

 3. How do you work to dismantle sexism and misogyny in your life?
 I try to practice the good manners my mother taught me.